-The role of healthcare as well as individual physicians is quickly changing to accommodate modern patients.
+The role of healthcare institutions (both for- and non-profit ones, such as PCNOK), as well as individual physicians, is quickly changing to accommodate modern patients.
 On one hand, we try to limit the use of tech for our children so that we encourage them to spend more active time outside, while at the same time we leverage telehealth to avoid visiting the doctor’s office every time we have a question.
 Emerging technologies that rely on artificial intelligence, machine learning, and the like are also reshaping the way we’re using our healthcare.

 In the midst of it all, and especially now as the pandemic still rages on, medical education has been forced to take a leap, rather than a step, towards an even more tech and digital-based approach, such as telemedicine visits.
 The shortage of staff has pushed many medical institutions to provide quick educational courses to their staff in order to expand their knowledge.
 Then again, the entire educational sector is adapting to the pandemic and remote learning.
 Here, we’ll talk about a few of the core changes medical education is going through that involve technology and digital outlets.

 Educational apps have been around for a long time now, and many parents eagerly encourage their little ones to use them, since they already do spend time on their various digital gimmicks.
 Now that the pandemic is changing how we organize medical coursework, too, medical students can rely on more tools than their regular course books.

 Now, med students can rely on very comprehensive medical apps that can help them navigate the intricate world of medical calculations, diagnosing their patients, and learning from their built-in databases.
 Dealing with such advanced materials, having quick access to these learning materials can be truly useful for any med student today.

 Leveraging AI in grading and assessment